JanLahmann/Qoffee-Maker/README.md

     - `HOMECONNECT_CLIENT_ID`: Client ID of the Home Connect Appliance
     - `HOMECONNECT_CLIENT_SECRET`: Client Secret of the Home Connect Appliance
     - `HOMECONNECT_REDIRECT_URL`: Callback URL for HomeConnect as registered in your application in HomeConnect.
 On localhost this is `http://localhost:8887/auth/callback` (the port is determined by Jupyter, `/auth/callback` is fixed)
+    - `DEVICE_HAID`: The haId of your coffee machine.
+Useful when you habe multiple coffee machine in your Home Connect App registered.
+Leave blank if you don't want to set it/don't know about it.
+(Find out your haId by using the `find_haId.sh` script.)
     - `IBMQ_API_KEY`: the API Key for [IBM Quantum](https://quantum-computing.ibm.com/account)

 2. Run the container image with the specified environment variables: `docker run --name qoffee --rm -itp 8887:8887 --env-file .env ghcr.io/janlahmann/qoffee-maker`